Jan Engelbert Tatengkeng

-Jan Engelbert Tatengkeng (October 19, 1907 – March 6, 1968) was an Indonesian poet from the Pujangga Baru era.
-He was also the fourth Prime Minister of the State of East Indonesia.
+Jan Engelbert Tatengkeng (October 19, 1907 – March 6, 1968) was an Indonesian politician and poet who served as the prime minister of the State of East Indonesia (NIT).
+He was also a poet from the Pujangga Baru era of Indonesian literature.

 Early life

 Jan Engelbert Tatengkeng was educated at a Hollandsch-Inlandsche School (HIS, Dutch Native School) in Manganitu, a Christelijk Middagkweekscool (Christian Normal School) in Bandung and a Christian teachers' college in Surakarta, Central Java, where he learned about Tachtigers, a form of Dutch literature that later influenced most of his work.

 List of works

 Most of Tatengkeng's works were influenced by Tachtigers and Christianity.
 His best known collection of poems is Rindu Dendam (Longing For Revenge), which contains 32 poems and was first published in 1934.
 He also published poems in magazines.

 His other works comprise works of prose and a play.